yasmin-aumeeruddy/action-test/instructions/guide-microprofile-opentracing/README.md

 ### Enabling distributed tracing without code instrumentation

-Because tracing of all JAX-RS methods is enabled by default, you need only to enable **Zipkin** user feature in the **server.xml** file to see some basic traces in Zipkin.
+Because tracing of all JAX-RS methods is enabled by default, you need only to enable **MicroProfile OpenTracing** feature and the **Zipkin** user feature in the **server.xml** file to see some basic traces in Zipkin.

 Both of these features are already enabled in the **inventory** and **system** configuration files.